kotleni/FinderPlus-macOS/README.md

 ## FinderPlus
-Simple Finder extension for creating files + open terminal from context menu.
+A simple Finder extension for creating files + opening a terminal from the context menu.

 ## Installing
 Copy program from releases to /Applications folder and run.
 After opening extensions list, enable it.